Tibor Várady: Academic career

 Várady taught at the University of Novi Sad Faculty of Law since 1963 until December 1992.
 Since 1993 he has been teaching at the Central European University in Budapest.
 Also, for more than 20 years he was teaching one semester almost each year at U.S. law schools, alternating between the University of Florida, Berkeley, Cornell and Emory.
 In 1998 he became a tenured professor of law at Emory University, and was teaching at Emory one semester each year until 2012.
 He became Professor Emeritus of Law at Emory University in 2012.
+He became Professor Emeritus at the Central European University in 2015.

 He gave more than 200 individual lectures or short courses in different countries including the United States, France, United Kingdom, Germany, The Netherlands, Austria, Belgium, Italy, Spain, Hungary, Serbia, Croatia, Bosnia and Herzegovina, the Czech Republic, Slovakia, Slovenia, Poland, Singapore, China.